mechaphish/mecha-docs/README.md

 - There is very little documentation of the whole thing.
 This is something that we would love community involvement for (although it's admittedly a chicken-and-egg problem).
 - Setting Mechanical Phish up can be an ordeal.
 A ready-built docker would be cool.
+- There are probably lots of URLs pointing to our internal infrastructure.
+These will need to be changed to point to github as they're identified.
 - There are some issues we're aware of:
  * Our Kubernetes setup has problems scheduling things quickly, leading to under-utilitization of the infrastructure.
  * An accidental assert, partway through our multi-CB exploitation pipeline, completely disables Mechanical Phish's ability to exploit multi-CB challenge sets.